 The Farmville Jaycees were founded in 1940 and brought to the Town by the Richmond Jaycees in an effort to spread the good will of the Jaycees to other communities.
 During their founding year, the Farmville Jaycees focused on the war efforts by collecting tin, paper and fat meats to be used in helping defend the country.
+This was the beginning of the national and global focus that we also promote.

 One of the main efforts for the town of Farmville was numbering all of the homes in the town limits.
 This was a problem, if someone’s house was on fire, when it was reported it could only be done by the names of the resident and if that person was not known then the fire department did not know where to go.